Intel-Media-SDK/MediaSDK/doc/mediasdk_release_notes.md

         - Added Screen Content Coding (SCC) support to HEVC
     - Only the following features among those introduced in API 1.33 are supported:
         - Added Scaling Interpolation Method control (not supported on Linux currently).
+    - Only the following features among those introduced in API 1.34 are supported:
+        - Added Keem Bay platform support
+        - Added AV1 decode support

     **NOTE**: Other options may be not supported.
 Please use *Query* functions to check feature availability on any given machine at runtime.
 Availability of features depends on hardware capabilities as well as driver version.